ElisePub/Insta_Downloader/README.md

 # Insta_Downloader
 Ongoing project.

-This project is used to download videos and get information's owner from Instagram with the API.
+This project is used to download videos and get information's owner from Instagram using API.